equinor/flowify-documentation/docs/bricks.md

 ![Add mount](./assets/bricks/mount.PNG)

-If the container is run as non-root in Flowify, please make sure the container has read permission to the mount path.
+As the container is run as non-root in Flowify, make sure the container has read permission to the mount path.
 It can be achieved in Dockerfile for example:

 ```bash
 RUN mkdir /<NAME_OF_VOLUME>